-Please join us on Friday, October 16 for a special online presentation by noted astronomer and lecturer Dr. Robert Williams.
+On October 16 we welcomed noted astronomer and lecturer Dr. Robert Williams for a special online presentation for The Trudy Sundberg lecture series.
+Video of the presentation is now available for viewing.
+A transcript of the event is also available for download.
 Dr. Williams is Astronomer Emeritus at the Space Telescope Science Institute in Baltimore, MD, where he served as Director from 1993-1998.
 Dr. Williams devoted much of his Director's Discretionary time on the Hubble Space Telescope to the landmark Hubble Deep Field project, which revealed in remarkable detail the structure of galaxies in the early universe.
-The presentation will be followed by an audience Q&A with Dr. Williams.
-Registration is required for this free online event.
-Register here to secure your spot.

 The Trudy Sundberg Lecture Series 2020 featuring Dr. Mona Hanna-Attisha has been officially rescheduled and moved to May 2021 due to the COVID-19 public health guidelines.
 The Trudy Sundberg planning committee felt it was important to do its part to encourage social distancing.